yuantt83/project_examples/file_bots/README.md

 Examples of how to import and test the code can be found in the Jupyter notebook.

 Note:
 The robot is likely to acquire other specialities as time goes by, so watch for version update!
+Or seriously, Siri should be able to do this already (why hasn't it ?!).

 Bug report to: Dr Tiantian Yuan www.linkedin.com/in/tiantianyuan